 Copy – After visuals, the words you use are the next best strategy for showcasing your personality.
 Young and hip brands will use a more casual lingo, maybe even emojis, while brands aiming to increase consumer trust or portray sophistication may use more formal language.
 The tone of your copy isn’t just for the Home and About pages, but everywhere you use words, including product descriptions.

 Shopify Settings – This may not be known to Shopify beginners, but most themes allow you to customize the settings for additional personalization.
 Take full advantage of these options by uploading your own logos, customizing your colour scheme and typography and choosing the number of items to display per line.
 You can sometimes even decide how to present your social media buttons.

 A lot of Shopify critics will say the biggest drawback to Shopify is the lack of diversity, but if you explore the system enough, you’ll find plenty of ways to build a site that’s yours and yours alone.

 Shout your value proposition

 More often than not, this is achieved by a quick, succinct headline on the home page.
-The text itself is typically larger than the other text, with a color or font that draws attention immediately.
+The text itself is typically larger than the other text, with a colour or font that draws attention immediately.

 Commonly, sites follow up the value proposition headline with a subheadline and/or bullet points to further elaborate the finer points of the value proposition.
 This gives you more flexibility with your main headline, since you can focus on a single central benefit, but also mention secondary benefits.
 Extras like “free shipping” or discounts can be mentioned in the subheadlines or bullet points.

 Keep in mind that value propositions are not slogans.
-Both serve different ends: value propositions communicate how your brand can improve your shoppers’ lives; slogans are meant to be catchy and memorable in a way that influences people’s attitude.
+Both serve different ends: value propositions communicate how your brand can improve your shoppers’ lives; slogans are meant to be catchy and memorable in a way that influences people’s attitudes.

 Hone in on conversions